-4. Advisory Fee and Credit Amount.
+5. Advisory Fee and Credit Amount.

 Your Program Account will be charged an annual advisory fee based on a percentage of the market value of assets in your Program Account.
 The annual advisory fee is applied on a quarterly basis, in arrears, and is deducted from your Program Account.
 For additional details about the advisory fee applicable to your Program Account, please refer to the Fee Supplement to this Agreement and the Program Brochure, each of which is included herewith and incorporated herein.
-The advisory fee you pay covers the ongoing management of your Program Account, including Strategic Advisers' identification and oversight of any Sub-Advisor it retains to implement the respective investment strategies, as well as trading costs associated with the purchases and sales of securities effected through Fidelity affiliated broker-dealers, custody services provided by Strategic Advisers' affiliates, and the communications sent to you to keep you informed about your Account.
-Your net advisory fee is prorated based on days that your Program Account(s) received portfolio management services during each calendar quarter.
-Should your participation in the Program terminate during a calendar quarter, we will prorate the fee for the number of days that you receive Program Services for the quarter.
+The advisory fee you pay covers the ongoing management of your Program Account, including Strategic Advisers' identification and oversight of the Sub-Advisors that implement the respective investment strategies, as well as trading costs associated with the purchases and sales of securities effected through Fidelity affiliated broker-dealers, custody services provided by Strategic Advisers' affiliates, the communications sent to you to keep you informed about your Account, the service you receive from your Fidelity representative, and the provision of Financial Planning Services (as defined in Section 7 below).
+Your net advisory fee is prorated based on days that you received Program Services during each calendar quarter.
+Should your participation in the Program terminate during a calendar quarter, we will prorate the fee for the number of days that your Program Account assets were managed for the quarter.

-Your net advisory fee is based on your Annual Gross Advisory Fee as reduced by a Credit Amount.
+Your net advisory fee is based on your annual gross advisory fee as reduced by a Credit Amount.
 The Credit Amount seeks to reduce the advisory fees received by Strategic Advisers by the amount of the compensation, if any, Fidelity retains that is derived as a direct result of investments by Program Accounts in mutual funds and ETPs.
 Compensation that is not directly derived from Program Account assets is not included in the Credit Amount.
 Individual securities held in your Program Account do not impact the calculation of the Credit Amount.
 For additional details about the Credit Amount applicable to your Program Account(s), please refer to the Fee Supplement to this Agreement.

 The annual advisory fee does not cover charges resulting from trades effected with or through broker-dealers other than our affiliates, or markups and markdowns, transfer taxes, exchange fees, regulatory fees, odd-lot differentials, handling charges, electronic funds and wire transfer fees, and any other charges imposed by law or otherwise agreed to with regard to your Program Account(s).
 These charges will be reflected on your trade confirmations and/or statements to the extent applicable.
-You acknowledge that Strategic Advisers or any Sub-Advisor retained to implement your selected investment strategy may conduct the majority of its trading with broker-dealers other than with Fidelity affiliates and that the charges associated with the use of broker-dealers other than Fidelity affiliates within the Program may be significant.
+You acknowledge that the Sub-Advisor retained to implement your selected investment strategy may conduct the majority of its trading with broker-dealers other than with Fidelity affiliates and that the charges associated with the use of broker-dealers other than Fidelity affiliates within the Program may be significant.

-Fees are subject to change at our sole discretion and we will notify you of any change in the annual advisory fee applicable to your Program Account(s).
+Fees are subject to change at our sole discretion and we will notify you of any change in the annual advisory fee applicable to your Program Account.
 You will be deemed to have approved such fee changes through your continued acceptance of Program Services.
 We may waive Program fees, in whole or in part, for employees, eligible family members, and eligible retirees of Fidelity.

-5. Program Account Funding and Discretionary Management.
+6. Program Account Funding and Discretionary Management.